-4. Business Segments
+4. BUSINESS SEGMENTS

-The Company has two principal operating segments, which are fuel technology and consulting services.
+The Company has two principal operating segments, which are (1) technology and (2) consulting and strategic advisory services.
 These operating segments were determined based on the nature of the operations and the services offered.
 Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision-maker in deciding how to allocate resources and in assessing performance.
 The Company's chief executive officer, chief operating officer and chief financial officer have been identified as the chief operating decision makers.
-The Company's chief operating decision makers direct the allocation of resources to operating segments based on the profitability and cash flows of each respective segment.
+The Company's chief operating decision makers direct the allocation of resources to operating segments based on the profitability, the cash flows, and the business plans of each respective segment.

 The Company evaluates performance based on several factors, of which the primary financial measure is business segment income before taxes.
 The accounting policies of the business segments are the same as those described in "Note 1: Summary of Significant Accounting Policies."
-There is no allocation of corporate level assets or expenses even though they contribute to both segments.
-The following tables show the operations of the Company's reportable segments:
+There is no allocation of corporate level assets or certain corporate expenses even though they contribute to both segments.
+The following tables show the operations of the Company's reportable segments for the six months and three months ended June 30, 2008.
+In 2007, the company was a development stage company, did not provide any consulting services and all expenses in 2007 were considered to be corporate expenses, other than research and development expenses of \$155,471 and \$129,402, for the six months and three months ended June 30, 2007.